Skip to content

 Add the Cloves, Kaali Elaichi and Bay Leaves.
 Saute for a bit.

-Add chopped / pureed Onions and cook till transparent.
+Add chopped or pureed Onions and cook until transparent.

 Add Ginger Garlic paste and cook for another 2-3 mins.

-Add chopped /pureed Tomatoes and cook till they start softening.
+Add chopped or pureed Tomatoes and cook until they start to soften.

-Add Salt, Haldi, Lal Mirch powder, Dhaniya powder, and Garam Masala, mix well and cook this mixture till the oil starts separating.
+Add Salt, Haldi, lal mirch powder, dhaniya powder, and garam masala.
+Mix well and cook this mixture until the oil starts separating.

 Add water at this stage, if required.